Question: Why did my fearful avoidant ex block me and why did he unblock me? Is there some hidden meaning behind this?

 1. Stop themselves from reaching out

-Many fearful avoidants block an ex to stop themselves from reaching out when they feel anxious.
+Many fearful avoidants block an ex to stop themselves from reaching out or when they feel anxious.
 By blocking an ex, they think they’re removing the temptation to reach out with the hope that over time they will be able to move on.
 A fearful avoidant ex may also block you to stop you from reaching out and move on – especially if it seems to them that you’re obsessing over them and are unable to move.

 Sometimes however, the anxious attachment side of them overrides their avoidant coping strategy and they unblock and block and ex a few times before they can finally block them for good.